-We see that the setup is elementarily related to the simple lab-equipment model (Chapter 14) since by investing part of the manufacturing output new knowledge is directly generated without intervention by researchers and similar.17 Note also that there are no intertemporal knowledge-spillovers.
+This setup is elementarily related to what is known as "lab-equipment models".
+By investing a part of the manufacturing output, new knowledge is directly generated without intervention by researchers and similar.15 Note also that there are no intertemporal knowledge-spillovers.